-Description: AP Courses are designed to be equivalent to a two semester college introductory science course.
+Description: AP courses are designed to be equivalent to a two-semester college introductory science course.
 These classes are conducted at the college level and students are expected to work accordingly.
 AP Science courses differ significantly from a traditional high school science course due to the content, depth of material covered, lab work, and time and effort required to achieve mastery in this subject area.
-Upon completion of Biology120AP, Chemistry 120AP or Physics 120AP students have the option of writing the Advanced Placement exam in May.
+Upon completion of AP Biology 120, AP Chemistry 120 and AP Physics 120, students have the option of writing the Advanced Placement exam in May.